The creator of star drug-discovery algorithms for Pharma brings big data — and big ideas — to campus

 Last fall, Hamed taught the program’s first data analytics course, adding a second course in Python, the go-to coding language for data analytics, in the spring.
 He is already designing and planning additional courses in machine learning, algorithms, and artificial intelligence.

 Sarah Eriksson ’19 is one such student.
-A cybersecurity major from Danbury, Conn., who graduated in December, she was a high school freshman when the Sandy Hook Elementary School massacre happened in Newtown, Conn., 20 minutes from her home.
+A cybersecurity major from Danbury, Connecticut, who graduated in December, she was a high school freshman when the Sandy Hook Elementary School massacre happened in Newtown, Connecticut, a 20-minute drive from her home.
 That experience inspired her to work on a data analytics project in Hamed’s class to trawl Twitter to identify potential school shooters.
-Eriksson, who now works in cyber-security for Honeywell, says she loved the course and Hamed’s committed teaching style, pointing to his Saturday “data-thons” and instant replies to email—whatever the time, even at midnight.
+Eriksson, who now works in cyber-security for Honeywell, says she loved the course and Hamed’s committed teaching style, pointing to his Saturday “datathons” and instant replies to email — whatever the time, even at midnight.

 How to sort the most promising molecules proved tricky.
 But Hamed and team eventually landed on the idea of specificity.
 The more specifically a molecule affected a specific organ or cell type or cell line or even a gene, the greater its potential as a possible treatment.
 The converse was also true.

-“The idea was to identify the molecules based on how specific they are,” Hamed said.
+“The idea was to identify the molecules based on how specific they are,” Hamed says.
 “If it targets the wrong cell, then you have an undesirable side effect.
 It could kill the person.”

 It took two and a half years to prove, but they were right.
 MolecRank opened new avenues of knowledge discovery to researchers.
 Hamed was credited as first inventor on its patent.
 The pandemic spotlights the algorithm’s timeliness and import, he says today, especially for drug repurposing and the quest to find existing drugs that can effectively treat the coronavirus.

 More than a decade later, Hamed still spends much of his time thinking about problems.
 But not all of it.
 He finds time to play the oud, the Middle Eastern stringed instrument he first taught himself to play 25 years ago and sometimes plays for his teenage daughter.
-He is also a rabid fan of English Premier League soccer, specifically, Liverpool, F.C., the club that paid £36.9 million (about US$45 million) in 2017 for Mo Saleh—the phenom Egyptian forward who, according to Wikipedia, is among the greatest players in the world and who, according to Hamed, is more simply “a legend.”
+He is also a rabid fan of English Premier League soccer, specifically, Liverpool F.C., the club that paid £36.9 million (about US$45 million) in 2017 for Mo Salah — the phenom Egyptian forward who, according to Wikipedia, is among the world’s greatest players and who, according to Hamed, is more simply “a legend.”
 Hamed himself still plays pickup soccer nearly every week.
 Or used to, before the pandemic.
 He looks forward to playing again.
 When it’s safe again, when data science has saved us all.